 The COVID-19 pandemic has turned into a gold mine for hackers.

-According to the FBI, cybersecurity complains have tripled since the pandemic began.
+According to the FBI, cybersecurity complaints have tripled since the pandemic began.

 FOX43 Finds Out how to protect your data and your money.